-- An employee wishing to participate in training, including workshops, seminars, short courses, professional meetings, or other professional activities, may submit a written request to the appropriate administrator.
-Such a request may include release time with pay, flexible working hours, tuition, and travel.
-The appropriate administrator shall respond to such requests in writing. - When an employee is required by an appropriate administrator to take work-related training, the employee shall be granted release time for such training if it occurs during working hours.
+- When an employee is required by an appropriate administrator to take work-related training, the employee shall be granted release time for such training if it occurs during working hours.
 When an employee eligible for overtime is required by an appropriate administrator to take work-related training during non-working hours, the employee shall be granted overtime pay or compensatory time off (CTO) pursuant to Article 28, Hours of Work. - An employee may request release time for the purpose of taking examinations to acquire or maintain a required specialized license or certificate. - 16.16 A full-time permanent employee may request at the Human Resources Office or be offered the opportunity for a temporary assignment in a higher level position on a training and development basis.